Paper-Journal/pj-digital-issues-tax/README.md

-# pj-online-issues-tax
+# pj-digital-issues-tax
-This plugin allows online issues to be tagged &amp; listed on the Paper Journal site.
+This plugin allows digital issues to be tagged &amp; listed on the Paper Journal site.

 ## Requirements